tahsiniftekhar/nest-playground/src/playground/middleware/README.md

 - Logs incoming request method and URL
 - Logs response status after request completion

+Execution Timing
+- Middleware runs early in the request lifecycle, processing each incoming request before other components like Guards or Pipes.

 Key Observations:
 - Middleware runs before routing and controllers
 - Route metadata is not available inside middleware